abdulwahabO/filebox/README.md

 * AWS S3 - For secure storage of the actual files.
 * AWS Elastic Beanstalk - For conveniently deploying the application to an AWS production environment.

+On my portfolio site a I provide more details on architecture and AWS environment setup.

 ## Deploying Locally

 To deploy this project on your local machine you'll need a Github OAuth app and AWS credentials.
 Also, a Maven